fredericloulergue/vrac/Arithmetic/STATUS.md

 - Mini-C syntax and semantics are parameterized inductive datatypes.
 They contain an extra constructor to enrich it with Mini-FSL and Mini-GMP constructors.

-- Because predicate and terms are mutually defined, they require a custom induction principle.

 - Unclear how to clearly define what a well-formed program is.

 |  Languages | Mini-C | Mini-GMP | Mini-FSL